 6.2.3 Potential security requirements

-TBD

-NOTE 1: The policy decision point (PDP) i.e., Operator’s Security Function, needs to take into account information from layers outside the 3GPP scope and is subject to operators' overall operational security policies, and is hence outside of 3GPP scope.
+NOTE 1: The logic / policy engine component of the policy decision point (PDP) i.e., Operator’s Security Function, needs to take into account information from layers outside the 3GPP scope and is subject to operators' overall operational security policies, and is hence outside of 3GPP scope.
+The PDP makes decisions on the security policy, based on attack/threat detection.

 NOTE 2: Solutions should take into account the use case described in clause 5.2.1 of the present document.

+5GS should support security mechanisms to enable policy enforcement based on the latest security policy (in case any NF is identified as compromised).

-****End of First CHANGE****
+****End of Second CHANGE****